cautiouskurns/Startship-Designer/docs/planned_features/component-categories/01-seven-category-structure.md

 - **Why 7 categories?**: Not too many (overwhelming), not too few (lacks organization).
 7±2 is optimal for human categorization (Miller's Law)
 - **Why flat structure?**: Nested categories (Energy Weapons → Lasers → Pulse Lasers) add complexity for minimal benefit at 40 components
-- **Why emoji icons?**: Universal, no need for custom sprites, clear even at small sizes, instantly recognizable
+- **Why geometric icons?**: Simple symbols that match existing room icons (⊕ for Reactor, ▶ for Weapon, etc.), clear even at small sizes, no emoji rendering issues
 - **Alternative considered**: Functional tags only (no categories).
 Rejected because pure tag filtering requires too many clicks to find components.
 Categories provide faster browsing.
 - **Gotcha**: Don't use category as a filter for game logic (use tags instead).
 Categories are UI-only.
 Example: Don't check "if component.category == WEAPONS" to calculate damage—check tags or component properties directly.